Robbie English, Broker and REALTOR

 The Importance of Quality Continuing Education: Lessons from My Father and My Own Journey as an Instructor

-I grew up watching my father, a dedicated and successful attorney, meticulously research Mandatory Continuing Education (MCE) classes for his profession.
+I grew up watching my father, a dedicated and successful attorney, carefully research Mandatory Continuing Education (MCE) classes for his profession.
 He never just signed up for the first available course.
 Instead, he evaluated both the instructor and the curriculum, ensuring that every class he took would be a valuable investment in his practice.

 The Importance of Quality Continuing Education: Lessons from My Father and My Own Journey as an Instructor